Prague Experience logoPrague tourist information & travel guide logo

 Towers to Climb

 What is a city without towers!
-And Prague's are no ordinary towers.
-The architecture of the Gothic towers alone will inspire any young adventurer - they could be from a Disney movie!
+Well, in Prague they are particularly special.
+The Gothic towers alone should inspire any young adventurer - they could be from a Disney movie!

-Most impressive are the Great South Tower at St. Vitus Cathedral at Prague Castle, which rewards climbers with spectacular views over the whole city, and the Old Town Hall Tower at the Old Town Square.
+The best towers to climb in Prague are the Great South Tower at St. Vitus Cathedral, Prague Castle, which offers spectacular views over the whole city from the top, Petrin Tower (see below), and the Old Town Hall Tower at the Old Town Square.

-Also worth a climb are the towers sited at each end of Charles Bridge: the Old Town Bridge Tower and the Lesser Town Bridge Tower.
+Also worth climbing are the towers at each end of Charles Bridge: Old Town Bridge Tower and Lesser Town Bridge Tower.

 Petrin Funicular Railway, Tower & Observatory